evoactivity/ember-svg-jar/docs/configuration.md

 `checkForDuplicates` -- It shows all assets with not unique asset IDs.
 Asset IDs must be unique to embed SVGs correctly.

+You can also set `throwOnFailure` to `true` if you would prefer for the build to fail if a validation was unsuccessful.

 Example (we only disable `validateViewBox` here):